baltpeter/thesis-mobile-consent-dialogs/thesis/200_legal-background.md

 f) The processing is necessary for a legitimate interest of the controller, given it outweighs the data subject's interests and fundamental rights.

 In the context of tracking or other processing typically performed by apps, lit. c), d), and e) are obviously not applicable except in rare exceptions [@konferenzderunabhangigendatenschutzaufsichtsbehordendesbundesundderlanderOrientierungshilfeAufsichtsbehordenFur2021].
 The GDPR itself doesn't answer which of the remaining three can be used.
 For that, one can look to the *data protection authorities* (DPAs).
 Those are public authorities in each member state tasked with enforcing the GDPR in their respective jurisdiction (Art.
 51 GDPR).
 They publish their interpretation of unclear aspects of the law like this in recommendations.
 While those recommendations are not legally binding in and of themselves, the DPAs can issue sanctions (including fines) to companies who don't follow them (Art.
 58 GDPR).
 According to the data protection authorities, lit. b) and f) can typically not be used as a legal basis for tracking [@europeandataprotectionboardGuidelines2019Processing2019; @derlandesbeauftragtefurdendatenschutzunddieinformationsfreiheitbaden-wurttembergFAQCookiesUnd2022; @konferenzderunabhangigendatenschutzaufsichtsbehordendesbundesundderlanderOrientierungshilfeAufsichtsbehordenFur2021].
+That leaves only consent as a potential legal basis for tracking.

-That leaves only consent as a potential legal basis for tracking and the GDPR has high conditions for what is considered valid consent.
-We will deal with this in detail in [@sec:critera].
+In any case and regardless of the type of processing and legal basis used, controllers need to comply with the general principles set forth in the GDPR.
+Notably, Art.
+5(1) GDPR requires that controllers adhere to the principles of data minimisation by only processing data to the extent necessary for the particular purpose (lit. c), and storage limitation by only keeping stored data in a form that permits the identification of data subjects for as long as is necessary (lit. e).
+This is further emphasised by Art.
+25(1) GDPR, which prescribes the principle of data protection by design and by default.

 As an EU law, the GDPR is binding for all companies in the EU.
 But its territorial scope, as defined in Art.
 3 GPDR, also includes companies outside the EU if they deliberately process the data of people in the EU related to the offering of goods and services or for the monitoring of their behaviour, as is the case for tracking [@munizschiebertTerritorialScopeGDPR2020].